sagemath/sagewiki_to_gh-2022-10-10/support/ReportingBugs.md

 == Reporting Bugs Via The Notebook ==

-Just click the "Report a Problem" link on the upper right of any worksheet.
-Note that the form that appears asks a *LOT* of questions, but most are optional, and you can make your bug report completely anonymous if you want by using that form (in case you are shy).
+Just click the [[http://spreadsheets.google.com/viewform?key=pCwvGVwSMxTzT6E2xNdo5fA|Report a Problem]] link on the upper right of any worksheet.
+Note that the form that appears asks a *LOT* of questions, but most are optional, and you can make your bug report completely anonymous if you want by using that form.

 == Reporting Bugs Via email ==